Sweden-Mayhem/site/content/minecraft/gameplay.md

 With your home built and wealth secured, it's time to expand your influence in **Sanctuary**!

-While you can manage your land with a [**Golden Shovel**](https://minecraft.wiki/w/Golden_Shovel), increasing the size of your claim requires more claim blocks, and these are not handed out freely.
+While you can manage your land with a [Golden Shovel](https://minecraft.wiki/w/Golden_Shovel), increasing the size of your claim requires more claim blocks, and these are not handed out freely.

 Trade with the **Abyss Trader** to obtain a **Whisperleaf**.
 With it in your possession, the elusive **Claimwright** may finally acknowledge your presence.